The Deep Connection Between Chinese Medicine and Tefillin

 He concludes with:

-""Regardless of the belief system behind the procedure, it seems clear that putting on tefillin is a unique way of stimulating a very precise set of acupuncture points that appears designed to clear the mind and harmonise the spirit."
+""Regardless of the belief system behind the procedure, it seems clear that putting on tefillin is a unique way of stimulating a very precise set of acupuncture points that appears designed to clear the mind and harmonize the spirit."

-All in all, it makes you wonder how many additional unseen benefits lay behind the commandments.
+It makes you wonder how many additional unseen benefits lay behind the commandments.

-👇 View the full Journal Article here 👇
+View the full Journal Article here 👇

 Want To Learn More?